Skip to content

 Assignment Procedures

 Throughout the semester, coursework will be assigned using both CodePen and VS Code with GitHub.
-Some specific instructions and details in the Canvas assignment descriptions may differ on a case-by-case basis, but the general workflow for both platforms is outlined below.
+Some specific instructions and details in the assignment descriptions may differ on a case-by-case basis, but the general workflow for both platforms is outlined below.

 Accepting CodePen Assignments